mikmik19/mikmik19.github.com/_posts/2019-04-18-creating-you-own-images-of-strange-attractor.md

 ---
 layout: post
-title: "Creating your own images strange attractors"
+title: "Creating your own images of strange attractors"
 date: 2019-03-18 08:00:36 +0200
 ---
 My fascination with mathematics and generative art continues.
 Here I want to describe my current workflow for making images of strange attractors.